When data driven reduced order modeling meets full waveform inversion: Waveform inversion

 because $ \int_{\Omega} d \bx \bV^T(\bx,w)\bV(\bx,w)= \bI_{nm}$ for any $w$.
 Thus, we can just minimize the misfit of the Cholesky square roots of the data driven mass matrices.

 We consider a modification of this objective function, given by

 This is motivated by the following observation: Variations in the medium that are closer to the array give much stronger echoes than those that are further away.
 The information about the latter is encoded in the smaller entries of $\bM$ and consequently, the smaller singular values of $\bR$.
-To balance these contributions, we emphasize the weaker events by taking the inverse of $\bR(w)$ in \eqref{eq:objR}.
-Here we ignore noise effects, but these can be addressed by regularization (spectral truncation), similar to what is done in \cite[Appendix E]{borcea2022waveform}.
+To balance these contributions, we emphasize the weaker events by taking the inverse of $\bR(w)$ in \eqref{eq:objR}. \bc{Here we ignore that $\bR(w)$ may be ill-conditioned, but this can be addressed by regularization as explained in section \ref{sect:regul} and in \cite[Appendix E]{borcea2022waveform}. }